 For example, when the wife and I needed a new mattress, we did our research.
 Apparently, mattresses are most cheaply purchased in May.
 So, we waited until then to purchase.
 After all, there are very few “mattress emergencies” that would necessitate a dire need to buy one!

-What constitutes “big purchase” will likely be different for every person, but – whatever that number is – spend some time researching big purchases.
+What constitutes a “big purchase” will likely be different for every person, but – whatever that number is – spend some time researching big purchases.
 You may find during the process that you’d later regret it.

 Step 4.
 Apply the 10% Rule